joedrago/colorist/docs/Usage.md

 Choosing a width and height of 0 will disable pixel dumping during identify (`-z 0,0,0,0`).

-When using `convert`, it will crop the source image to the requested rect.
+When using `convert`, it will crop the source image (prior to conversion) to the requested rect.

 ---